 A digital marketing VA can help you with the following:

 - Social media management: help find the best platforms for your brand’s visibility.
 Social media management assistantscan analyze content performance and growth on social media.

 - Email marketing: running an email marketing campaign is a long and tedious process and involves a lot of expertise.
 Outsourcing this to a virtual digital marketing assistant makes the process as easy as driving a hot knife through a block of butter.

 - Affiliate marketing: a digital marketing research assistant can find the most suitable partners to boost your brand’s sales and growth.

 - Content creation: a virtual assistant can stay updated with the latest trends and create content along those lines.

 Virtual assistants are available on hourly rates or can club services into a package.
-The pricing model for your virtual assistant is set based on your requirements and availability.
+The pricing model is set based on your requirements and availability.

-If you’re new and want to learn how to communicate and delegate with your virtual assistant, it might be a good idea to go for hourly rates.
+If you’re new and want to learn how to communicate and delegate with your independent contractor, it might be a good idea to go for hourly rates.

-Eventually, you can opt for a full-time or a service and contract-based virtual assistant if you are okay with someone working as your remote employee.
+Eventually, you can opt for a full-time or a service and contract-based virtual assistant when you are comfortable with someone working as your remote employee.